Need help with Orpheus? You’re in the right place!

 For best results aim for an Android tablet with large screen size and high resolution.

-Full disclaimer: I am not a retailer or expert in tablet hardware so all I can do is mention the tablets that I know have appropriate size screens and resolution for sheet music.
-I’d recommend you investigate the full technical specs, read some reviews on those shortlisted, and then visit a tablet store to try a few for yourself.
+Full disclaimer: I am not a retailer or expert in tablet hardware, and the available models change very quickly.
+My recommendations above are therefore not for specific models, but more a guide for doing your own research.
+I’d recommend you investigate the full technical specs, read some reviews on the models you’re considering, and then visit a tablet store to try a few for yourself.

 Ron Vermillion